Compositional Generalisation with Structured Reordering and Fertility Layers: Hyperparameters

 \section{Hyperparameters}

-We provide a configuration file for each of our models with the chosen hyperparameters in the code submission (\texttt{configs/}).
+We provide a configuration file for each of our models with the chosen hyperparameters in our code repository (\texttt{configs/}).
 We set the maximum fertility value $d$ to $d=4$ for all datasets except for the style transfer tasks where we set it to $d=3$.

 At test time, we explore the top $k=5$ most likely lengths when using grammar-based decoding.
 Without grammar-based decoding we used $k=1$ as using $k=5$ provided little improvement.

 Many but not all instances of Geoquery require identity permutations.
 We found this to lead to the issue that the model gets stuck in a very steep local minimum within the first epoch where it would predict only identity permutations.
 We fixed this issue by reducing the learning rate in the feedforward network that predicts the scores for the permutation trees to $1 \times 10^{-6}$.